 You've got questions; we've got answers.

-If the bill is uploaded by the restaurant to Marginedge, xtraCHEF, or Craftable then we assume it has been approved by the restaurant for payment.
-If a bill appears in a vendor statement, and was not uploaded to Marginedge, xtraCHEF, or Craftable, then we will send you a client task asking for approval to record and pay the bill.
+If the bill is uploaded by the restaurant to Marginedge, xtraCHEF, or Restaurant365 then we assume the restaurant has approved it for payment.
+If a bill appears in a vendor statement and was not uploaded to Marginedge, xtraCHEF, or Restaurant365, we will send you a client task asking for approval to record and pay the bill.

 - It makes your financial statements meaningless for analysis

 - You could mislead external stakeholders and provide inaccurate financials, resulting in potential legal action.
 One of the main rules in running a successful business is to have it always ready for sale.
 And if you’re using the business as a personal bank account, then no one will want to buy or invest in something like that.
 A savvy investor/buyer will know if your numbers are lying, so don’t compromise your valuation because you don’t feel like transferring money to your personal account.

 - It could pierce the corporate veil, meaning you could lose your limited liability shield if you were ever taken to court, and they could prove that your business account was being used for personal expenses.

 - If the IRS catches you doing this, then they will start questioning all of your legitimate business expenses.

 - If the personal expenses are classified as distributions, then your distributions could trigger a red flag from the IRS because they’re very high in proportion to your salaries.

 - You don’t need to worry about reporting cash tips separately through payroll or under-reporting tips to the IRS.

 - It allows us to reconcile tips received with tips paid out more accurately because we see all transactions related to tips.